 Hone your job skills or learn new ones.

 Many women see an upside to divorce in that it can provide them with the chance for a fresh start in their professional lives or allow them to do what’s necessary to advance in their current careers.

-Check with your state employment development office to see if there are training programs available to you.
+Check with your state employment development office to see if training programs are available to you.
 Some of these may even provide free or low-cost childcare if needed.

 And, if you’re already working, sit down with your boss and discuss what you’ll need to do to move up in the company and earn a higher rate of pay.

-Decide BEFORE the divorce if it will be worth it to keep your home.
+Decide BEFORE the divorce if it will be worth keeping your home.